← Guides

 Temp range2540°CFlocculationmediumFlavour profileOrange, citrus, clean at high temp

-Kveik strains (traditional Norwegian farmhouse yeasts) are generating significant interest in meadmaking for one reason: they ferment fast at temperatures that would stress or kill any other strain — up to 40°C in the case of Voss.
-A mead that would take 4–6 weeks with EC-1118 can complete primary fermentation in 5–7 days with Voss Kveik at 35°C. The orange and citrus ester character it produces at high temperatures is distinctive — welcome in bochet and braggot styles, potentially intrusive in delicate florals.
+Kveik strains are traditional Norwegian farmhouse yeasts and are becoming a huge talking point in meadmaking: they ferment fast at temperatures that would stress or kill any other strain (up to 40°C in the case of Voss) so a mead that would take 4–6 weeks with EC-1118 can complete primary fermentation in 5–7 days with Voss Kveik at 35°C. The orange and citrus ester character it produces at high temperatures is distinctive — welcome in bochet and braggot styles, potentially intrusive in delicate florals.
 At lower temperatures (below 25°C) the esters are suppressed and character becomes cleaner, but the speed advantage largely disappears.
-An interesting specialist tool rather than a general-purpose mead strain.
+This makes it an interesting specialist tool rather than a general-purpose mead strain.

 Use in calculator →